 - Pat Sloan‘s Globetrotting Block of the Month with Free Quilt Patterns (Get details here.)

-- Quilts and More Welcome Home wall hanging series (in Quilts and More Summer)
+- Quilts and More Welcome Home wall hanging series (in Quilts and More Winter)

 Happy quilting in 2014!
 Share your own quilting to-do list in the comments and make sure to check back to see my progress.

 Each month, learn a fun trick or tip to make your quilting easier and more polished!
 This month, learn about different batting choices and how to choose the best one for your project!

 Batting is the soft layer between the quilt top and backing that gives a quilt dimension and definition and offers warmth.
 Because it comes in various thicknesses and fibers, it can make a quilt flat or puffy, stiff or drapable.
 It is available by the yard or packaged to fit standard bed sizes.
 The batting you use should complement the nature and use of your finished quilt.
 Check package labels, talk to other quilters, and test samples to find the batting with the qualities that are important for your project.

 Low Loft Batting———->High Loft Batting